wamorkart/Tektronix_DPO7254Control/Shifter_manual.md

         NOTE:<br />
         manual changeid appliedto the scope config will be overwitten by the script config -> If you wanna manually adjust the scope paprameter remmeber to comment the set up lines. <br />
-        Example
+        * Example:
         ```python
           """#################TRIGGER SETUP#################"""
           dpo.write('TRIGGER:A:TYPE EDGE;:TRIGGER:A:LEVEL {};:TRIGGER:A:EDGE:SOURCE CH2'.format(trigLevel))
         ```
         **IMPORTANT:**<br />
-        The bandwidth is automatically set to be the maximum available for each channel (2.5GHz).
-This option is available only if the vertical scale is set to be greater or equal to 10mV/div!!! <br />
+       * The bandwidth is automatically set to be the maximum available for each channel (2.5GHz). **This option is available only if the vertical scale is set to be greater or equal to 10mV/div!!!** <br />
+       * The Caltech analysis script work with root trees that contain a fixed (1000) number of samples!
+Do not change the horizontal scale (10e-9 s) if you wanna produce compatible files!

   ### Data location and reconstruction<br />
-  The data are stored locally on the directory  **'C:\ETL_Nov2018'**<br />
+  - The data are stored locally on the directory  **'C:\ETL_Nov2018'** in the format run_scope{}.
+The files in the format test_run{} are produced by the scope development script -> do not analyze these ones <br />
-  This directory is shared to a folder in the otsdaq@ftbf-daq-08   **'/Tektronix/'<br />**
+  - This directory is shared to a folder in the otsdaq@ftbf-daq-08   **'/Tektronix/'**<br />
+  - The files are automatically copied to a direcotry on lxplus mounted on the otsdaq@ftbf-daq-08: **'/lxplus/Scope_standalone/RAW/'**

+  ### Raw data - to root tree conversion <br />